buhrmi/buhrmi/README.md

-# Hi there, this is buhrmi
+# Hi there, do you like music?

-I'm a software developer who also likes music festivals.
-That's why I'm currently putting together [VibeVan](https://github.com/buhrmi/vibevan), a traveling music festival.
+I'm working on my own music festival built around the [VibeVan](https://github.com/buhrmi/vibevan).
+If you like music, come check it out.

 ## Do you like open source stuff?